 It’s the logical next step in the evolution of the police camera.
 The technology has reached the point that cameras are small enough to be completely unnoticeable to the carrier.
 Batteries and digital hard drives last long enough for multiple patrols and body worn cameras like the ones created by Reveal have been designed to be operated with a single hand.
 A simple clasp system makes sure the camera can be easily and securely fastened onto the chest gear of a patrolling officer, but also onto the dashboard of a patrol vehicle – and can even be used as a recording device when conducting interviews.
 The software used to store the recordings has also been designed with the force in mind.
 The videos can only be viewed with the correct software, which will indicate whether the footage has been tampered with.
 This guarantees that the footage can be used as irrefutable evidence in court.

 However, the biggest advantage over the traditional dash cam is that our new body worn video cameras have a display on the front, showing the footage live to the person confronting the officer.
-Because they are aware of the fact they are being recorded, perpetrators will be on their best behaviour.
+Because they are aware of the fact they are being recorded, perpetrators will be on their best behavior.
 US police departments using our body worn cameras report a decrease of up to 90% in complaints issued against their officers, as well as a 50% decrease in force used against them.
 This means officers will spend much less time on paperwork and have more time available to protect and serve citizens.

 Police body cameras deter crimes and create invaluable evidence.
 They are the next step in the evolution of the police camera, protecting civilians as well as the officers who carry them – and that’s why more and more US police departments are adding Reveal’s body worn cameras to their law enforcement armory.